home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 ```

 _The key under `network` (`80/TCP`) in this case, needs to match a key in your `ports` configuration (in [`config.yaml`](#add-on-configuration))._

+## Add-on advanced options

+Sometimes add-on developers may want to allow users to configure to provide their own files which are then provided directly to an internal service as part of its configuration.
+Some examples include:

+1. Internal service wants a list of configured items and the schema of each item is complex but the service provides no UI for doing so, easier to point users to their documentation and ask for a file in that schema.
+2. Internal service requires a binary file or some file configured externally as part of its config.
+3. Internal service supports live reloading on config change and you want to support that for some or all of its configuration by asking users for a file in its schema to live reload from.

+In cases like these you should add `addon_config` to `map` in your addon's configuration file.
+And then you should direct your users to put this file in the folder `/addon_configs/<your addon's slug>`.
+This folder will be mounted at `/config` inside your addon's docker container at runtime.
+You should either provide an option in your addon's schema that collects a relative path to the file(s) starting from this folder or rely on a fixed filename and include that in your documentation.

+Another use case of `addon_config` could be if your addon wants to provide file-based output or give users access to internal files for debugging.
+Some examples include:

+1. Internal service logs to a file and you wish to allow users access to that log file
+2. Internal service uses a database and you wish to allow users access to that database for debugging
+3. Internal service generates files which are intended to be used in its own config and you wish to allow users to access them as well

+In cases like these you should add `addon_config:rw` to `map` so your addon can write to this folder as well as read from it.
+And then you should write these files out to `/config` during your addon's runtime so users can see and access them.